American Gigolo (soundtrack): Overview

 "Call Me" by Blondie is the lead song for the soundtrack and was played during the film's intro.
-The song, which in the early stages was an instrumental demo titled "Man Machine", had originally been offered to Fleetwood Mac's Stevie Nicks, but Nicks declined and Blondie instead recorded the song with lyrics by lead vocalist Debbie Harry.
+The song, which in the early stages was an instrumental demo titled "Man Machine", had originally been offered to Fleetwood Mac's Stevie Nicks, but Nicks was unable to work with Moroder due to a clause in her recording contract and Blondie instead recorded the song with lyrics by lead vocalist Debbie Harry.
 The single, released on Blondie's label Chrysalis Records in February 1980, was a number one hit in the US, Canada and the UK, and a top ten hit in most other parts of the world.
 It was No. 1 on the US Billboard charts for six weeks and named Billboards No. 1 song of 1980.
 The song is listed at No. 44 on Billboards All Time Top 100.
 In 1981, the song was also nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
 The band also recorded a Spanish-language version of "Call Me", titled "Llamame", released both in the US and South America.
 Giorgio Moroder's instrumental track "Night Drive", another variation on the "Man Machine"/"Call Me" theme, was also issued as a single in certain territories.

 The song "Love and Passion" was written by director Paul Schrader and Moroder and was performed by Cheryl Barnes, and can be heard in the movie in the gay nightclub scene (filmed at Los Angeles gay club The Probe, which opened in 1978) where Gere's character Julian goes to find Leon, his pimp.